 - You must not spend money at certain businesses in Cuba.

 - You’ll need to keep your records and receipts for 5 years.

 Step 1.
 Choose one of the 12 categories of authorized travel to Cuba

 The only step in getting your Cuba general license is to declare the reason for your trip, according to the list of 12 categories of authorized travel to Cuba.
 If your trip falls into one of the 12 categories, you’re good to go.

 The twelve categories of legal travel under the Cuba General License are:

 - Family visits

 - Official business for the US government, foreign government, and certain intergovernmental organizations

 - Professional research

-- Educational activities (NOTE: This is the category that includes the once popular People-to-People Travel “subcategory”, now prohibited.
-See below for more information.)
+- Educational activities (NOTE: This category grandfathered the once-popular People-to-People Travel “subcategory”, which is now prohibited.)